scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 In this image, green is a VC, yellow is an IC and red is a NC.
 The coordinate error is represented by black lines, and the thicker one is the endpoint distance.
-The white and black circles are the seeding and arrival locations respectively.
+The white and black circles are the seeding and termination locations respectively.

 .. image:: https://github.com/user-attachments/assets/dbbeea60-54e5-4269-a387-2ea3e6b06bcc